Fort Bragg soldier reported missing

 Seeman's phone was found inside his car at the Walmart on Gillespie Street.

-According to Fort Bragg officials, Seeman is a paratrooper with the 82nd airborne division.
-He has been in the Army since 2011 and with the 82nd airborne division since December of 2015.
+According to Fort Bragg officials, Seeman is a paratrooper with the 82nd Airborne Division.
+He has been in the Army since 2011 and with the 82nd Airborne since December of 2015.

+.@FayettevillePD confirms Sgt.Carl Seeman's car was found in the parking lot of this Fayetteville Wal-Mart on Gillespie street yesterday.
+His cellphone was found inside the car, but no Seeman.
+Tonight his family wants answers.
+Story at 11 on #ABC11 pic.twitter.com/aCiDA7w7nW— Akilah Davis (@DavisABC11) March 26, 2018